There are many ways to get involved as a parent or community member at Viewbank College.

 Parents interested in joining Friends of Viewbank should contact Assistant Principal, Mrs. Emma Ford.

 Friends of the Performing & Visual Arts (FOPAVA)

 The Friends Of Performing And Visual Arts (FOPAVA) committee meets monthly and consists of parents and teachers, with input from College captains.

 FOPAVA has a number of specific objectives including:

 - Raising the profile of the Visual and Performing Arts in the College and the community

 - Having fun, enjoying and appreciating the Arts

 - Encouraging student participation in the Arts

 The committee supports activities such as the College Production, Arts Expo and drama performances throughout the year.
 One of its prime functions is to raise funds for the purchase of new equipment for our Theatre and Art faculties.
 We are always looking for new members and we extend a warm welcome to all parents/members of the College community.

-For further information please contact the Assistant Principal, Mr. John Munro.
+For further information please contact the (Acting) Assistant Principal, Mr. Darren Murray.